Student Scholars Program

 Students earn 2-credit hours for the colloquium.
 The Wayne Scholars Colloquium is a discussion-based seminar that focuses on topics related to humanities, social sciences, or natural sciences.
 Wayne Scholars Colloquium allows students to explore a topic in-depth with someone who is an expert in a particular topic area.
 Recent topics have included “Eyes, Lies, and Spies: Privacy in a Changing America,” “In the Midst of Water: Origin and Destiny of Life,” and “From Arthur Anderson to WorldCom: Making The Case(s) for Ethical Behavior.”
 Typically, the colloquium meets once a week during the spring semester..

 What are the program completion requirements?

 - maintain a 3.0 grade point average

 - successfully complete the Individualized Study Project (1 credit) in the fall

 - successfully complete the Distinguished Student Colloquium (2 credits) in the spring

 What is the cost to you?

-Program participants are awarded a Wayne College Student Scholar Program Scholarship to cover the cost of tuition for the Individualized Study Project (one-credit hour) and the Honors Colloquium (2 credit-hours).
+Program participants are awarded a Wayne College Student Scholar Program Scholarship to cover the cost of tuition for the Individualized Study Project (one-credit hour) and the Wayne Scholars Colloquium (2 credit-hours).
 Students pay the general service fees.

 - Increased academic development.